"I want to avoid foreclosure, but I can't sell my home for what I owe on my mortgage.

 A short sale, also known as a pre-foreclosure sale, is when you sell your home for less than the balance remaining on your mortgage.
-If your mortgage company agrees to a short sale, you can sell your home and pay off all (or a portion of) your mortgage balance with the proceeds.
-Depending on your situation, you may be required to make a financial contribution toward the balance, but once the short sale is complete you’ll be relieved of your responsibility to pay any remaining balance—called a “deficiency waiver.”
+If your mortgage servicer agrees to a short sale, you can sell your home and pay off a portion of your mortgage balance with the proceeds.
+Depending on your situation you may be required to make a financial contribution toward the balance, but once the short sale is complete you’ll be relieved of your responsibility to pay any remaining balance—called a “deficiency waiver.”

-A short sale is an alternative to foreclosure and may be an option if:
+A short sale is an alternative to foreclosure and may be an option if you:

-- You are ineligible to refinance or modify your mortgage
+- Are ineligible to refinance or modify your mortgage

-- You owe more on your home than it's worth
+- Owe more on your home than it's worth

-- You have not been able to sell your home at a price that covers what you still owe on your mortgage
+- Haven't been able to sell your home at a price that covers what you still owe on your mortgage

-- You can no longer afford your home and are ready or need to leave
+- Can no longer afford your home and are ready or need to leave